birajaghoshal/ICML2019.submission/standard_BNN/README.md

 ## Table with parameters of the reported models

 The next table shows the configurations used to train each of the variational distributions of the experiments reported in this work.
 In cifar100 each run of the algorithm must save the model every 100 epochs ( --save_after [after_nepochs] ).
 The models trained are then used by the validation script.
 All the models use linear anneal on the last epochs (in the script set --anneal to Linear).
-To run experiments on ADIENCE pass gender as argument for the database.
-All these models are trained with KL scale factor set to 0.1 (--dkl_scale_factor in the parser) and without warm-up (dkl_after_epochs set to -1)
+To run experiments on ADIENCE pass gender as argument for choosed_dataset.
+All these models are trained with KL scale factor set to 0.1 (--dkl_scale_factor in the parser) and without warm-up (dkl_after_epochs set to -1).

+Basically save_after means that the model is saved after 100 epochs.
+This was done because this models were more expensive to train and thus we search for the optimal in validation of the same model during the training process.
+In main_predictive_inference.py, when you specify the model_dir there is a slight difference if you use --save_model_every or you do not.
+Assuming that when training the variatonal distribution you choosed MYMODEl as the argument for --folder_name you have to specify directory in the following way.
+As example assuming you save the model each 50 epochs and you want to evaluate the model on the 750 saved model, in main_predictive_inference, --model_dir should be specified as MYMODEL/750/ .
+If you do not choose to save the model each 100 just put MYMODEL:

+    python main_predictive_inference_optimized.py --model_dir pathtoMYMODEL/MYMODEL/750/  #you set --save_model_every 50 when training the variatonal distribution
+    python main_predictive_inference_optimized.py --model_dir pathtoMYMODEL/MYMODEL/     # you did not set it

+The next table show training hyperparameters.
+In this case M for test refers to the optimal M found in validation for that model (we provide it so you can avoid its search although this search is not expensive).
+Model at Epoch refers to the epoch where the model was saved.
+For example if we see Model at Epoch 1700 and Epochs 10 2000.
+This means we have to set --save_model_every 100 (or 50 or any factor from 1700).
+The code will save a model each 100/50 etc epochs and you have to evaluate performance on the 1700: --model_dir pathtoMYMODEL/MYMODEL/1700/

 | Database  | Model | BNN Topology | Monte Carlo Samples | Epochs | Learning Rates | M for test |